cosmicmonkeysounds/MusicTheoryApp/README.md

 ## Getting Started

-Only dependancy is Unity 2020.3.x!
+Only dependency is Unity 2020.3.x!

 ## Coding style